-In the morning, disembark for the first daylight close-and-personal tropical rainforest experience, where you will see and learn about the incredible biodiversity of the Amazon.
+In the morning, disembark for the first daylight close-and-personal tropical rainforest experience, where you can see and learn about the incredible biodiversity of the Amazon.

 After lunch, the ship navigates to one of the most pristine and rarely explored sections of Ecuadorian Amazonia, home to the legendary pink river dolphin, black caiman, and anaconda.
 Also be on the look out for river turtles, various species of monkey, and hoatzins.
-The only way to actually visit this flooded ecosystem is by canoe, a ride that will reveal the beauty of a lush jungle world.
-A glamping option is available to those travelers who wish to participate, please inquire for more information.
+The only way to actually visit this flooded ecosystem is by canoe, a ride that reveals the beauty of a lush jungle world.
+A glamping option is available to those travelers who wish to participate - please inquire for more information.

 In the morning, visit an observation tower that has been built against a giant kapok tree.
 From the top, enjoy an amazing view of the Amazon Basin from above the treetops.

 In the afternoon, tour the Limoncocha Biological Reserve, a fascinating protected area where more than 478 bird species and a variety of monkey species have been recorded.
 This activity extends into the evening, when you may have the chance to see a black caiman.
 Return to the boat for dinner.

 Today, choose from two different activity options that allow you to search for amazing wildlife.
 You may kayak though the Indillama River, one of the Napo River's effluents that goes into Yasuni National Park.
 On the other hand, you can choose to go in a canoe ride through the Napo River.
 It's up to you!